elulu3/LymphoSeq2_Shiny/README.md

    ```
 3. chorddiag

-   The **chordiagg** package may be incomaptible with the newer versions of R. If this is the case, the package will need to be installed directly from Github
+   The **chordiagg** package may be incomaptible with newer versions of R. If this is the case, the package will need to be installed directly from Github
    the `devtools` package:
    ```
    devtools::install_github("mattflor/chorddiag", build_vignettes = TRUE)